The Xometry app works best with JavaScript enabled!

 Overview of Tube Bending

 Tube bending consists of a series of manufacturing processes that alter the shape of a pipe or tube to create the desired geometry or features that meet specific requirements.
 In the process, tube stock is loaded into a bending machine which uses mechanical forces to push the tube against dies and rollers that cause the tube to conform to a shape.
 Tubes can be bent two-dimensionally where the openings remain on the same plane or in three dimensions where they sit on different planes.
+Multiple bends are allowed in CNC tube bending, reducing the need to weld or fabricate a complex shape with elbow and straight tube sections.

 A tube bending machine in operation.
 Image Credit: Dmitry Kalinovsky

-Tube Bending Capabilities
+Tube Bending Sizes and Tolerances

 Tube Bending Material Options